-The Preferred Approach for the South East Region is reliable, sustainable and resilient to climate change, based on the following:
+The Preferred Approach for the North West Region is reliable, sustainable and resilient to climate change, based on the following:

-- The process of assessing performance of existing and future abstractions is based on conservative standards on water availability. - The Feasible Options must be assessed to be sustainable at a plan level. - The approach appraisal process utilises a multi criteria assessment where the assessment criteria are based on the objectives of the Strategic Environmental Assessment. - With the Preferred Approach in place, approximately 60% of the 2044 demand will be supplied by interconnected systems (including existing schemes).
+- The process of assessing performance of existing and future abstractions is based on conservative standards on water availability. - The Feasible Options must be assessed to be sustainable at a plan level. - The approach appraisal process utilises a multi criteria assessment where the assessment criteria are based on the objectives of the Strategic Environmental Assessment. - With the Preferred Approach in place, approximately 67% of the 2044 demand will be supplied by interconnected systems (including the existing Galway City Scheme).
 This will provide operational flexibility and increased resilience.
-Most of the remaining 2044 demand will be supplied from local groundwater systems. - Sixty-six sources will be decommissioned through supply rationalisation.
-This provides the benefit of abandoning seven potentially unsustainable surface water abstractions.
+Local groundwater systems will supply 9% of the 2044 demand.
+These systems improve reliability through the natural storage of aquifers.
+Twenty-three (23%) of the demand will be supplied from local sustainable surface water sources.
+The remaining 1% will be supplied by Group Water Supply schemes and a small import from Northern Ireland. - The number of sources will reduce from 159 to 117 through supply rationalisation.
+This provides the benefit of abandoning 28 potentially unsustainable surface water abstractions.
+Twenty-two new abstractions will be developed from sustainable sources.

 The reliability of our water supplies is also dependent on the standard of our network infrastructure.
-The Study Area Technical Reports (Appendices 1-3) outline a number of vulnerable critical assets within each Study Area.
+The Study Area Technical Reports (Appendices 1-7) outline a number of vulnerable critical assets within each Study Area.
 These critical assets will be replaced or rehabilitated as part of the development of the Preferred Approach, reducing the risk of outage across our supplies.